 Here's what you should know:

 - Temporary total disability benefits (TTD).
 TTD benefits are intended to replace a portion of your lost income if you're not able to work at all as a result of your workplace injury.
 These benefits pay two-thirds of your average weekly wage, and were capped at a maximum of $575 per week for accidents that occurred between July 1, 2016 and June 30, 2019.
-The maximum weekly payment amount increased to $675 for accidents that occur on or after July 1, 2019.
+The maximum weekly payment amount for accidents that occurred between July 1, 2019 and June 30, 2022 was $675.
+The maximum benefit rate increased to $725 for accidents that occur on or after July 1, 2022.
 TTD income benefits may be available for up to 400 weeks.

 - Permanent partial disability benefits (PPD).
 PPD benefits are payable once TTD or TPD benefits stop, and you're assigned a permanent partial impairment rating by your treating physician.
 These benefits are payable at the same rate as TTD benefits (two-thirds of your weekly wage, subject to a maximum cap) and are available for a varying number of weeks, depending on the specific body part that was injured.
 For example, a disabling injury to the arm or leg entitles a claimant to PPD benefits for up to 225 weeks, while a disabling injury to a hand entitles a claimant to PPD benefits for up to 160 weeks.
 Learn more about PPD benefits here.